 Do you define primary sources in a different way?
 Post a comment to share your thoughts with us!

 This post is the third in an ongoing series.
-Read the other posts in the series: Observations and Inferences, Maps and Atlases, Using the Internet to Find Primary Sources Online, and Asking Questions for Research, Notetaking Skills, and How can we do research with political cartoons?
+Read the other posts in the series: Citing Sources, Observations and Inferences, Maps and Atlases, Using the Internet to Find Primary Sources Online, Asking Questions for Research, Notetaking Skills, and How can we do research with political cartoons?